ADRIENNE WONG

 What role does creativity play in your life?

 Creativity is a huge part of my life – it’s my career in design and art.
 Being creative – or having an outlet to be creative – is really important to me.
-I’m happier when I’m able to be creative, whether it’s drawing or painting at my studio space,
+I’m happier when I’m able to be creative, whether it’s drawing or painting at my studio space, or designing in a work context.

 I met you at your opening night of the Finding Home exhibition at Ockham Collective’s Modal precinct.
 Your artworks are very evocative.
 What inspired you to make these works?

 Most of the paintings for that show were made when I lived overseas in the US and I’d brought them to NZ.
-I’d been living overseas for a long, long time, and was used to moving countries, but there was this consciousness of being foreign,
+I’d been living overseas for a long, long time, and was used to moving countries, but there was this consciousness of being foreign, always being from somewhere else and longing for New Zealand even though I was pretty happy living over there.

 Part of my process is to explore my feelings and experiences in a location, which I will tap into while I’m painting so it is emotional for me.
 When making these paintings, I was feeling very melancholic – missing New Zealand, missing my family, and feeling like the eternal foreigner.